sax1johno/enclose-io/README.md

 ## Intended Use

-Enclose.IO is offered as a service.
+Enclose.IO is offered as a web service.
 The ultimate goal is that users can register their projects into Enclose.IO, and Enclose.IO will produce stand-alone executables automatically with auto-update enabled.

 After an executable has been distributed, it communicates with the Enclose.IO server to keep itself up to date.
 When a new version is detected, it downloads the new version from Enclose.IO and replaces itself with it.